 Fly masks aren't a one-size-fits-all solution.
 The best style depends on your horse’s sensitivity, environment, and daily routine.
 From full-coverage options that protect delicate noses to simpler designs for horses who hate having their ears touched, there’s a perfect mask out there.
 Let's walk through the most common styles to help you find the right match for your equine partner.

-The All-Rounder: Full Coverage with Ears and Nose
+The All-Rounder: Full Coverage for Maximum Protection

 If you have a horse with a pink nose that burns easily or one that’s constantly bothered by tiny gnats, a full-coverage mask is your best friend.
 This style provides comprehensive protection by covering the eyes, ears, and muzzle.
 It’s an excellent choice for maximum defense against both insects and the sun’s harsh rays.
 A great example is the EquiVizor UV Horse Fly Mask, which is designed for exceptional comfort while ensuring your horse stays protected and happy during turnout.
 This all-in-one design saves you from having to apply messy sunscreen to a sensitive nose every day.